43 Father's Day Trivia Questions [With Answers]

 How to Use These 43 Questions

 These 43 Father’s Day trivia questions work three ways inside LearnClash.
-Run the full set as a 3-minute Duel of 18 questions across 6 rounds at 45 seconds per question.
-Try a 9-question Practice session on a single round.
-Or print the list and read it aloud at the dinner table.
+Play the full set as a 3-minute Duel: 18 questions across 6 rounds, 45 seconds each.
+Or take a 9-question Practice session on a single round.
+Or skip the app entirely and just read the list aloud at the dinner table.

-A LearnClash Father’s Day duel uses prime-count rounds of 37, 43, or 47 questions per topic instead of round 50s.
-The reason is variance.
-A 43-question pool spreads coverage across more subtopics than 50 round-numbered questions.
-Prime counts also break up the “always the same 10 questions” feel that other quiz apps fall into.
+A LearnClash Father’s Day duel uses prime-count pools of 37, 43, or 47 questions per topic instead of round 50s.
+Variance is the reason.
+A 43-question pool spreads coverage across more subtopics than 50 round-numbered questions would.
+Prime counts also kill the “always the same 10 questions” feel that sinks most other quiz apps.

-What gets the answers to actually stick is retrieval, not rereading.
-Roediger and Karpicke’s 2006 testing-effect study showed that testing yourself yields 80% retention after a week, against just 36% for rereading the same text.
-So LearnClash pairs every Father’s Day duel with a 3-stage spaced repetition system.
-Miss a question and you see it again in 7 days.
-Get it right and it locks for 90 days.
-Get it right a second time and it leaves the active pool as mastered.
+Here’s the part that decides whether any of this sticks.
+Answers stay with you when you pull them back out of memory, not when you reread them.
+Karpicke and Roediger’s 2008 testing-effect study showed that testing yourself yields 80% retention after a week, against just 36% for restudying the same material.
+That single finding is why every Father’s Day duel on LearnClash runs through a 3-stage spaced repetition system.
+Miss the Vatertag-wagon question once and it comes back in 7 days.
+Get it right and it locks for 90.
+Get it right a second time and it leaves the active pool as mastered, so your reps go to the answers you still fumble.

 |---|---|